rashidpbi/js-practice/docs/notes.md

 let a = b()//points a to the value returned by function pointed by b

 //function expression:- a way to define  a fn by assigning it to variable or property. (anonymous)

+//variables inside the inner variables shadows the outer

+//VARIABLES AND SCOPE
 ```
 ### 4.3 Type conversion